The “New” Six Flags Inherits a Combined 27 Amusement Parks… Which Will They Keep, Sell, or Close?

 Six Flags Darien Lake.
 Image: Six Flags

-• VALLEYFAIR (Shakopee, Minnesota) – The “Fair” half of Cedar Fair’s name, Valleyfair is of a tier of legacy Cedar Fair parks we’ll see quite a lot on this list – sort of small-to-mid-sized family amusement parks anchored by one or two “big” coasters from the ’90s or 2000s (in this case, Wild Thing (a Morgan hypercoaster), Renegade (a GCI woodie), and Steel Venom (an Intamin Impulse coaster relocated from Geauga Lake), that doesn’t really get any big capital investment aside from hand-me-downs or ride re-locations.
+• VALLEYFAIR!
+(Shakopee, Minnesota) – The lesser-known “Fair” half of Cedar Fair’s name, “Valleyfair!” is of a tier of legacy Cedar Fair parks we saw quite a bit in this tier – sort of mid-sized family amusement parks anchored by one or two “big” coasters from the ’90s or 2000s – in this case, Wild Thing (a Morgan hypercoaster), Renegade (a GCI woodie), and Steel Venom (an Intamin Impulse coaster) – that doesn’t really get any big capital investment aside from hand-me-downs or ride re-locations.
 In some ways, that makes this level of park attractive in that they become self-sustaining without much spending, and cater almost entirely to locals who show up for the water park all summer long.

 Unfortunately, that leaves us with just the parks whose futures we might be a bit concerned about… Or, on the other side of the coin, whose best rides may soon find themselves relocating to Six Flags’ other properties…